Knox2026/Lock-Screen-ACAAN/README.md

 1. Perform the cut and hand the deck to the spectator for the reveal.
 2. While they are counting, **Double Tap** the phone screen.
    * *Effect:* The clock instantly snaps back to the **actual real time**.
-3. You can now pocket the phone or let a spectator move it; the "Magic" evidence is gone.
+3. You can now pocket the phone or leave it on the table; the evidence is gone.